New Mom, you need to TREAT YOSELF. Yep I said it.

 But I’m thinking about you, New Mom.
 I see you.
 I was you.
 I am you.

 In all the crazy of getting ready for baby, don’t forget about you.
 Don’t forget about Mama.
 Because the day you welcome a child into your arms will be the beginning of the rest of your life.
 That’s heavy.
 And while you’re getting the nursery & all the sweet touches ready for baby, throw a little love your own way, too.
-You’ll soon be a new Mom, and you’ll deserve it.
+You’ll be a new Mom before you know it, and you’ll deserve it.
 Trust me on that.
 You’ll realize just how much you deserve it soon enough.

 This post includes affiliate links.